-It can do through personal stories, relatable issues, and more.
+It can be done through personal stories, relatable issues, and more.
 By creating a solid political brand, politicians can increase their chances of winning elections and gaining support from voters.

 What are their key concerns?
 What values do they hold dear?
 By clearly articulating your positions on the issues that matter most to your audience, you can start to build a political brand that resonates.
 Finally, keep in mind that your political brand is constantly evolving.
 As the political landscape shifts, so too should your brand.
-You can ensure your brand remains relevant and practical by staying flexible and adaptable.
+By staying flexible and adaptable, you can ensure your brand remains relevant and practical.

 - Start by creating a clear and concise message for your brand.
 What do you stand for, and do you want people to know about you?
 Make sure your message is easy to remember and understand.